|

 In 2002, two species of phorid flies had been introduced into 7 counties in Alabama.
 Our research team tackeled questions such as "Does Cotton Aphid Tending By Fire Ants Lead to Cotton Aphid Outbreaks?"

 In 2001, phorid flies were released in Lowndes County.
-Educational programs were designed for public use that included the information on the biology of the fire ant that is
+Educational programs were designed for public use that included the information on the biology of the fire ant that is needed to properly design a control strategy for a local area.

 The second year of the Alabama Fire Ant Management Program saw the release of two biological control agents: a phorid fly and a microsporidian .